2. Should I Avoid Carbonated Drinks?

 False: Bariatric surgery reduces the surface of the stomach, which causes problems with certain medications and the absorption of vitamins/minerals.
 Immediate-release products are better options compared to Extended-release and sustained-release products because the essential medicine is better absorbed into the body.

 Learn More: What medications should I avoid post-op?

 Medications to Avoid

-There are medications that should be avoided after any bariatric surgery, including gastric bypass, sleeve gastrectomy, and adjustable gastric band surgeries.
-These medications are aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs).
-These medications can irritate your stomach after surgery and increase your chances of developing a gastric ulcer.
+There are certain medications and multi-symptom products that you should avoid after surgery, including aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs).
+These can irritate your stomach after surgery and increase your chances of developing a gastric ulcer.